kihyunee/genomics_tutorial_repo/6_annotation_class.md

 run_prokka_on_input_assemblies_dir.sh prokka_output
 ```

-The script will create `./prokka_output` directory and place the gff, faa, ffn, ... files there.\
+The script will create each strain's own directory under `./prokka_output` directory and place the gff, faa, ffn, ... files inside it.
-I made the script to remove unnecessary and large output files such as .sqn .gbk ...